Long John Nebel: Mutual Broadcasting System

-Beginning in 1977, Nebel's show was broadcast nationwide over the Mutual Broadcasting System, replacing Mutual's national distribution of Herb Jepko's radio talk show.
+Beginning in May, 1977, Nebel's show was broadcast nationwide over the Mutual Broadcasting System, replacing Mutual's national distribution of Herb Jepko's radio talk show.
+Eight months later, Mutual replaced Nebel with Larry King, in January, 1978.

 Books

 Nebel wrote two books that dealt with some of the most interesting of his guests.
-The Way Out World, published in 1961, covered his years at WOR and included UFO contactees, a stage magician, the Shaver Mystery, Edgar Cayce, and much more, which Nebel said he had gleaned from his "twenty thousand hours of interviewing and research".
+The Way Out World, published in 1961, covered his years at WOR and included UFO contactees, a stage magician, The Shaver Mystery, Edgar Cayce, and much more, which Nebel said he had gleaned from his "twenty thousand hours of interviewing and research".
 His second book, The Psychic World Around Us, co-written with Sanford M. Teller and published in 1969, dealt more specifically with tales of the paranormal and the guests whom he had interviewed while at WNBC.

 Marriage to Candy Jones

-Nebel had had a short-lived marriage early in his life, and had a daughter Jackie from that marriage.
-In the early 1960s he was married to Margaret Dallas, but he was single again in 1972 when he met and married the fashion model Candy Jones.
-She had been one of the favorite pin up girls of the World War II era.
+Nebel had a short-lived marriage in his early adulthood and had a daughter named Jackie from that marriage.
+In the early 1960s, he was married to Margaret Dallas, but he was single again by 1972 when he married fashion model Candy Jones.
+She had been one of the favorite pin-up models of the World War II era.
 The marriage took place after a whirlwind, month-long courtship, although Nebel and Jones had met briefly when Nebel was a photographer decades earlier.
-Jones became the co-host of Nebel's show almost immediately, and continued in this role until his death.
+Jones became the co-host of Nebel's radio show and continued in this role until his death.

-Due to Jones's mood swings and shifts in personality, and some unusual and otherwise-unexplainable events in her life, Nebel said that he had come to suspect she had been a victim of a CIA mind control plot.
-Her story, with its conspiracy theory overtones, had a definite influence on the content of Nebel's radio show during its final six years.
+Due to Jones's mood swings, shifts in her personality and some unusual and otherwise-unexplainable events in her life, Nebel said that he had come to suspect she had been a victim of a CIA mind control plot.
+Her story, with its conspiracy theory overtones, had a definite influence on the content of Nebel's radio program during its final six years.

 Death

 Although long plagued with heart disease, he was diagnosed with prostate cancer in 1971.
 Nebel sought various treatments, but by the mid-1970s, he was in very poor health.
 He continued broadcasting, however, usually six nights per week, with Candy Jones as his co-host.

-Nebel died in April,1978 and his Mutual network slot was taken over by Larry King in January of that year.
+Nebel died in April 1978 and his Mutual network slot was taken over by Larry King in January of that year.
 His show on WOR, called "Partyline", was handed to James Randi, skeptic and frequent guest on Nebel's show over the years.